web3-nomad/hedera-docs/tutorials/more-tutorials/develop-a-hedera-dapp-integrated-with-walletconnect.md

 ## What you will accomplish
 * [ ] Query the mirror node for account token balance, token information, and Non-fungible information.
 * [ ] Query the mirror node to check if the receiver has associated with a token ID
-* [ ] Associate an HTS token with HashPack, Blade, and MetaMask through a UI
+* [ ] Associate an HTS token with HashPack, Kabila, Blade, or MetaMask through a UI
 * [ ] Transfer an HTS token through a UI

 <figure><img src="../../../.gitbook/assets/completed-react-dapp-walletconnect.png" alt="Completed dapp user interface to transfer and associate a token."><figcaption><p>Completed DAPP User Interface</p></figcaption></figure>